Contents

 #

-Keep in mind that publishing is forever.
+Keep in mind that a published package lasts forever.
 As soon as you publish your package, users can depend on it.
-Once they start doing that, removing the package would break theirs.
+Once they start depending on it, removing the package would break theirs.
 To avoid that, the pub.dev policy disallows unpublishing packages except for very few cases.

-You can always upload new versions of your package, but old ones will continue to be available for users that aren't ready to upgrade yet.
+You can always upload new versions of your package, but old ones remain available for users that can't upgrade yet.

-For already published packages that are no longer relevant or being maintained, you can mark them as discontinued.
+For published packages that have lost relevance or lack maintainance, mark them as discontinued.

 #

-• Your package must be smaller than 100 MB after gzip compression.
+• Keep package size to less than 100 MB after gzip compression.
 If it's too large, consider splitting it into multiple packages, using a .pubignore file to remove unnecessary content, or cutting down on the number of included resources or examples.

-• Your package should depend only on hosted dependencies (from the default pub package server) and SDK dependencies (sdk: flutter).
-These restrictions ensure that dependencies of your packages cannot become unavailable in the future.
+• Have your package depend only on hosted dependencies from the default pub package server and SDK dependencies (sdk: flutter).
+These restrictions ensure that dependencies of your packages can be found and accessed in the future.

-• You must have a Google Account, which pub uses to manage package upload permissions.
-Your Google Account can be associated with a Gmail address or with any other email address.
+• Own a Google Account.
+Pub uses a Google account to manage package upload permissions.
+Your Google Account can be associated with a Gmail address or any other email address.

 #

 Pub uses the contents of a few files to create a page for your package at pub.dev/packages/<your_package>.
-Here are the files that affect how your package's page looks:
+The following files affect the contents of your package's web page.

-• README.md: The README.md file is the main content featured in your package's page.
-The file's contents are rendered as Markdown.
-For guidance on how to write a great README, see Writing package pages.
+This file contains the main content featured in your package's web page.
+The file's contents should be marked up using Markdown.
+To learn how to write a great README, see Writing package pages.

 Advantages of using a verified publisher